Most recently updated on March 7, 2023

 Today’s economy is diverse, led by education, health, transportation, utilities and high tech industry.
 The city is also home to the Battelle Memorial Institute, the world’s largest private research and development foundation, as well as The Ohio State University, one of the country’s largest colleges.
 In fact, Columbus officials like to say they are riding the “knowledge economy.”

 Columbus, however, is struggling with a wave of violence the past few years.
-In November 2021, the city recorded its 179th homicide of the year.
-That has surpassed the record number of 177 homicides reported in 2020.
+In 2021, the city recorded 204 homicides.
+That surpassed the record number of 175 homicides reported in 2020.
+That number dropped to 140 homicides in 2022.

 The German Village is a 233-acre neighborhood in southern Columbus that was settled by German immigrants in the late 1800s when Irish immigrants were establishing a foothold in the northern part of town.
 The village still features German architecture and cuisine.